azheng106/azheng106/README.md

 ## Hi there!
 My name is Alan.
 Here's some info about me! 👋

-- 🏫 I'm currently a freshman at Brown University concentrating in Applied Math-Computer Science.
+- 🏫 I'm a student at Brown University concentrating in Applied Math-Computer Science.
 - 🔨 I love working on anything STEM, from programming to 3D printing!
 - 🎥 I love sharing my programming projects.
 All my completed projects can be found on my <a target="_blank" href="https://www.youtube.com/channel/UCFNKTQg_pBUR8jGQBs-VeHg">Youtube Channel</a>!
 - 🏃 I also enjoy running, watching movies, playing chess, poker (NL Hold'em), and reading.